Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 > 💡 Warning and Indicator lamps can not be turned off fully, only a bright or
 > dimmed setting is available.

+> 💡 The SHOOT lights have no dimmed setting and are turned off entirely when the knob
+> is moved out of the fully CCW position.

 ### Rotate-To-Dim Lamps